 “The Leader in Wings for Unmanned Aircraft”

 Central to their technology is the Form Matrix Core Systemtm (FMC), a unique, patented process for producing net molded structures without the need for multi-piece assemblies.
-The system results in elevonlofted composite parts that are light weight, but also low in cost.
+The system results in lofted composite parts that are light weight, but also low in cost.
 In aerospace this technology is ideally suited for structures like wings, control surfaces, doors and similar contoured parts.

 Why The Need?